If you have been admitted to a Science program, you will either do 1 term or 2 terms of BASE. Your courses will be selected for you.

 You extend your research skills and your understanding of rhetorical modes and linguistic and grammatical structures by completing a literature review and lengthy research report project.
 This report is an independent study project that allows you to research an area of interest in Science.

-In Oral Skills, you complete major tasks that include
+In these courses, you complete major tasks that include

 - assuming the role of leader for discussion groups,